For Sale By Owner FSBO Guide | Sell a Home Without a Realtor

 Professional Photos, 3D Tour, & Floorplan

 Once your house is ready for photos, you'll need to hire a professional photographer to create a 3D tour and floorplan of your home.
-They will also create your professional photos, as well.
+They will also create your professional images, as well.

 You can’t master real estate photography overnight.
 However, a good real estate photographer can make your house look amazing, even with cheap equipment.
 When they have top-of-the-line equipment, their results are incredible.

 Some photographers do not offer 3D tours or floorplans, but most do.
 Be sure to ask for examples of their work and compare them with the other listing content in your neighborhood.
-The marketing of your home is one of the most crucial aspects of the entire FSBO selling process.
+The marketing of your home is one of the most crucial aspects of the entire for sale by owner selling process.

 Here is an example of one of my 3D tours.
 I use a system called RealVision, which uses HDR images to create a 3D tour that is professional and loads well on mobile phones.